 Why You Need a Terms and Conditions Agreement

 The main goal of terms and conditions agreements is to shield yourself from legal liability.
-However, this document can also help you inform visitors about how you use their data and under which jurisdiction your website falls.
+However, this document can also help you inform visitors how you use their data and under which jurisdiction your website falls.
 Let’s go over each of these points one by one.

 Limiting Liability